instaloader/instaloader/docs/cli-options.rst

       If possible, use ``:stories`` target rather than :option:`--stories-only` with all your followees. ``:stories`` uses fewer API requests.

+.. option:: --tagged-only

+   Download only post where each profile is tagged, not their regular posts.

 .. option:: --post-filter filter, --only-if filter